textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 Correct → How to use the tab builder
 Correct → About us
 This does not mean proper nouns should not be capitalised.
-Correct → How to use Textpattern’s text editor
+Correct → How to use Textpattern's text editor
-Wrong → How to use textpattern’s text editor
+Wrong → How to use textpattern's text editor
 Wrong → Why use textile?
 All-caps
 Do not use all-caps to emphasise a word.
-It’s unnecessary and a barrier to accessibility.
+It's unnecessary and a barrier to accessibility.
 A screen reader will read each letter separately instead of together as one word.
 Numerals and special characters
 Numerals
-Reserve numerals for dates, prices and other numeric data, but write out the numeral for counts if it’s less than ten (10).
+Reserve numerals for dates, prices and other numeric data, but write out the numeral for counts if it's less than ten (10).
 For example, instead of "a 3-day event", use "a three-day event".
 Ampersands (&)
 Do not use ampersands in place of the conjunction "and".
 However, if they used for a legitimate reason, ensure the character is marked up as an ASCII value, not a glyph.
 For example, Sanford & Sons Inc. would be: